 Do RTOs really need RPL kits?

-Setting up and operating an RTO in Australia is an enormous and expensive undertaking.
+Setting up and operating an RTO in Australia by using compliant learning resources is an enormous and expensive undertaking.
 It’s made even more difficult by some auditor’s interpretation that a recognition of prior learning (RPL) kit is always required for all training products on scope.
 This is a major topic that we’ve been supporting our CRICOS consulting clients with and one which we’ve consistently pushed for change.

 From our experience, ASQA and auditor interpretation of RPL requirements places a burden on many RTOs – particularly those with a focus on international students.